 When an infraction occurs, the referee will blow the whistle, if necessary, and name the infraction.
 The ball will be given to the team that did not commit the infraction.

 21 Premature Throw

-21.1 A Premature Throw occurs if a player throws the ball before the referee has given the "play" command.
+21.1 A Premature Throw occurs if a player throws the ball before the referee has blown the whistle to start play.

 22 Ball Over